 VIII.
 RESOLUTION FOR COMPLAINTS HANDLED BY THE VICE DEAN FOR EDUCATION

-If the investigation finds the charges to be unfounded, the matter shall be dropped and the concerned parties shall be informed.
+If the investigation finds that mistreatment did not occur, no further action will be taken and the concerned parties shall be informed.

-If the investigation finds the charges against a respondent to be substantiated, the Dean will notify the following offices:
+If the investigation finds the charges against a respondent to be substantiated, the Dean will be informed.
+The Dean or his/her designee will notify the following offices:

-- For a non-faculty employee of the Feinberg School of Medicine or one of its affiliated clinical entities (including but not limited to nursing, housestaff and fellows), the Dean shall inform the Office of Human Resources of the appropriate institution (e.g., Northwestern University, Northwestern Memorial Hospital, Northwestern Medical Faculty Foundation, etc.) or, for a resident or fellow of the McGaw Medical Center of Northwestern University, the Associate Dean for Graduate Medical Education.
+- For a non-faculty employee of the Feinberg School of Medicine or one of its affiliated clinical entities (including but not limited to nursing, housestaff and fellows), the Dean shall inform the Office of Human Resources of the appropriate institution (e.g., Northwestern University, Northwestern Memorial Hospital) or, for a resident or fellow of the McGaw Medical Center of Northwestern University, the Associate Dean for Graduate Medical Education.
+For a student, the Dean shall contact the Chair of the Student Promotions Committee.

-- If charges against a faculty member are substantiated, the Dean will proceed to take whatever actions are appropriate to the seriousness of the offense, in consultation with the Provost and in accordance with University procedures, and which consider the previous record of the respondent.
+- In the case of a faculty member, the Dean will proceed to take whatever actions are appropriate to the seriousness of the offense, in consultation with the Provost and in accordance with University procedures, and which consider the previous record of the respondent.
 For major offenses by any faculty members, the Dean of the School of Medicine shall determine with the Provost whether there is substantial reason to believe that just cause exists for imposition of a major sanction, e.g., termination of appointment or suspension.
 Such action will be executed in accordance with the policies and procedures in the Faculty Handbook.
 For less serious offenses, the Dean of the School of Medicine may impose minor sanctions, as described in the Faculty Handbook.
 These may include, but are not limited to, removal from a particular project, a letter of reprimand, special monitoring of future work or probation.

 - The respondent shall have access to all established University grievance and appeal procedures, as described in the Faculty Handbook.